christiang7/zim-desktop-wiki/data/manual/About.md

 * You can [[Help:Export|export]] your notes to Html if you want to publish them

-See [[:Usage:Getting Started|Getting Started]] for some practical tips on using zim.
+See [[manual:Usage:Getting Started|Getting Started]] for some practical tips on using zim.